 The trouble with ethics

 But so far we have only been talking about knowledge.
 So where does this leave us with questions of practical wisdom?
-Because wisdom is not just about what we know; it is also about what we do — think of the unwise friend we met in the first lesson who tries to cuddle the gorilla in the zoo.
+Because wisdom is not just about what we know; it is also about what we do — think of the unwise friend we met in the first piece in this series who tries to cuddle the gorilla in the zoo.
 For the Zhuangzi, the pursuit of knowledge is, practically speaking, potentially harmful.
-And we encountered this idea in last week's lesson on Aristotle, with the story of the philosopher Thales who fell into a well.
+And we encountered this idea in last week's article on Aristotle, with the story of the philosopher Thales who fell into a well.
 But the Zhuangzi goes one further to insist that the pursuit of practical wisdom, or the cultivation of virtue, can itself be ruinous.

 In Ancient China, one of the most enduring ideals was that of the Confucian sage.
 In Confucianism, the sage or sheng ren was upstanding and upright.
 They knew how to perform the correct rituals and rites.
 They understood how music (an important theme for Confucian philosophers) brought about harmony.
 And they conducted themselves according to humanity and justice (ren yi in Chinese).